 • Product family configurations do not carry over from the staging environment to the production environment.

-• Family definitions in the product feed do not override any family operations in the Workbench.
+• Family definitions in the product feed do not override family operations in Portal.

 Note: Product families only work for native reviews.
 Syndication ignores product family relationships.
 If you plan to implement or have implemented syndication, contact Bazaarvoice Support before configuring product families in your product feed.